Understanding Moral Engagement

 The Role of Educators in Moral Engagement and Bullying

 Because peer aggression and bullying commonly occur at schools, affecting students’ wellbeing and learning environment, teachers, coaches, counselors, and other school staff have the important task of being role models for moral engagement and respectful behavior.
-Teachers’ responses to bullying and other harmful acts send clear messages to students about acceptable and unacceptable behavior toward others.1 In effect, not responding or intervening when bullying or aggressive behavior occurs can be perceived by students as silent agreement.
-When a teacher, coach, or school administrator consistently intervenes in bullying, it can positively influence the moral engagement of students by setting a standard for expected behavior.
-It also helps improve student peer relationships, which reduces moral disengagement and helps prevent bullying.3
+Teachers’ responses to bullying and other harmful acts send clear messages to students about acceptable and unacceptable behavior toward others.

 Teachers can also utilize social-emotional learning strategies in the classroom to help develop students’ moral engagement.
 Through social-emotional learning, students can gain a deeper understanding of their own emotions and how those emotions relate to their behavior.
 Social emotional learning activities can help students build empathy, foster healthy relationships, and manage their feelings.
 In turn, this can help them become more socially confident and secure about themselves and in their relationships with others.